renpy/renpy/sphinx/source/transforms.rst

-If an ATL transform has a parameter named "child" and that parameter receives a value, **regardless of the kind of parameter or the way it receives a value** (by a positional argument or by keyword, and even if the parameter is positional-only or keyword-only, and defaulted or required), then the value of the parameter is in parallel set to be the child of the transform.
+If an ATL transform has a parameter named "child" and that parameter receives a value, **regardless of the kind of parameter or the way it receives a value** (by a positional argument or by keyword, and even if the parameter is positional-only or keyword-only, and defaulted or required), then in parallel the child of the transform is set to the value of the parameter.

 ..
     address the special case of **kwargs if and when allowed